 Mr Carter has worked extensively with partner agencies across a wide range of criminal offences, prosecuting matters relating to tax, social security and identity fraud, helping to protect the integrity of Commonwealth programs.
 He has also contributed to the work of the Australian Law Reform Commission, particularly in relation to sentencing federal offenders and the development of Commonwealth criminal law.

 Mr Carter has been a member of the senior executive of the CDPP since 2004 and a Deputy Director since 2007.
 He holds degrees in Law and Arts from the Australian National University, and is a graduate of the Australian Institute of Company Directors.

-Mr de Crespigny has national responsibility for prosecuting a large variety of crime types, including general drug, precursor and tobacco importation offences, money laundering, child exploitation offences, human trafficking, slavery and people smuggling.
+Mr de Crespigny has national responsibility for a large variety of crime types, including general drug and precursor importation offences, money laundering, child exploitation offences, human trafficking, slavery and people smuggling.

 He joined the CDPP in 1989 and has worked in our Sydney, Canberra and Adelaide offices.
 Mr de Crespigny’s experience in successfully prosecuting a range of crime types and managing relationships with key stakeholders underpins his ability to coordinate a broad and complex area of national practice.

 As a member of the senior executive for more than 12 years, Mr de Crespigny became responsible for the Illegal Imports and Exports practice group and the Human Exploitation and Border Protection practice group in 2017.